 "Good thing you already checked."

-"At the moment, there are no resources for a mission to the Capitol."
 Plutarch purses his lips.
 "I did ask, you know.
-President Coin wants to do it, of course - she would have preferred we rescue Peeta in the first place - but we are not in a place to risk jeopardizing our agents."
+President Coin wants to do it, of course.
+She would have preferred we rescue Peeta in the first place.
+But we are not in a place to risk jeopardizing our agents."
 He seems to expect us to nod and acquiesce, and sounds a bit peeved when we don't.
 "We have been given a great deal of aid already, and there is still a war to be fought."

 "I'll go back myself," Finnick says.
-"Give me a car and a trident."
+"Give me two weeks, a hover-bike, and a trident."